-In the case of Jersey and Guernsey, the following accounts do not need to be reviewed, identified or reported to the Comptroller/Director;
+In the case of Jersey and Guernsey, the following accounts do not need to be reviewed, identified or reported to the Assessor/Comptroller/Director provided the election is made by the Financial Institution.

 - a) Any Depository Accounts with a balance or value of \$50,000 or less. - b) Pre-existing Individual Accounts with a balance not exceeding \$50,000 at the 30 June 2014, unless the account subsequently becomes a High Value Account (see []). - c) Pre-existing Individual Accounts that qualify as Cash Value Insurance Contracts or Annuity Contracts with a balance or value of \$250,000 or less at the 30 June 2014, unless the account subsequently becomes a High Value Account (see []).